algo-hhu/k-min-sum-radii/README.md

 ```bash
  brew install llvm libomp
 ```
 However, it might be that MacOS does not find the installed library.
 In [`build_extension.py`](./build_extension.py), the paths are set manually.
 If it does not work for you, please clone the repository and run `poetry build`.
-You you see a message in red if your OpenMP is not found.
+You will see a message in red if your OpenMP is not found.

 Then, you can install the package via pip:
 ```bash